 From catalysis to microreaction engineering, high pressure and high temperature processing, from continuous processes to all aspects of chemical and biotechnological processes on an industrial scale

-Invitation to IMRET 15 International Conference on Micro Reaction Technology IMRET15 sets out to become once more the “place to...
+Invitation to IMRET 2018 The Leading International Conference on Micro Reaction Technology and Flow Chemistry IMRET 2018 set out to...

 Enzymes are considered to be little miracle substances for innovation, process advantages and cost reductions.
 Whether in the food industry, pharmaceutical...